 Crowd Management and Alcohol Issues

 Having assessed various event conditions, a manager must then consider issues related to alcohol distribution.
 Alcohol sales and consumption may lead to excessive drinking and result in personal injury and property damage.

 Personnel should follow proper policies associated with their own alcohol consumption.
 They should not drink on the job and should be trained to deal with intoxicated people.
 In addition, participants are not allowed to drink during their performance, and highly intoxicated individuals will not be allowed to enter the venue.

 Policies concerning alcohol consumption should be created prior to the sale of alcohol.
 For instance, alcohol should not be sold where crowd problems are foreseeable.
 Age requirements must be strictly followed and enforced by regularly checking identification.
 Security should also be positioned where alcohol is sold.
 Intoxicated individuals must not be served, and a purchase limit should always be established.
 More importantly, alcohol should never be the event's primary source of income.
 In addition to alcohol, the security personnel should consider illegal drugs so that they reduce the risk of injury and other crowd problems.

-In order for event managers to limit their liability, to preserve their financial stability, and to secure the success of the event, they must focus on both crowd management and crowd control.
+In order for event managers to limit their liability, preserve their financial stability, and secure the success of the event, they must focus on both crowd management and crowd control.
 Developing crowd management and crowd control plans will help protect managers and employees as well as the public.
-By reviewing legal case event/venue managers can develop a better understanding of what both the public and law expects from them in terms of protecting their guests.
-Thus, creating plans with an eye toward these legal issues, event/venue managers may avoid legal liability and other negative implications.
+By reviewing legal case event/venue managers can develop a better understanding of what both the public and the law expects from them in terms of protecting their guests.
+Thus, by creating plans with an eye toward these legal issues, event/venue managers may avoid legal liability and other negative implications.
 Through effective planning and organization, they will achieve financial success as well as a safe event.